Ossubtus: Behavior

 The species is primarily a herbivore and a diet analysis of 10 specimens revealed mostly plant material, but also lower quantities of macroinvertebrates.

 Shrimp, dead or alive, blood worm, vegetable matter, brine shrimp and daphnia are consumed in captivity.
 The female is far more dominant than the male and will often seek caves into which no other fish may enter.
 This is believed to be due to reproductive dominance, once a suitable breeding location is found, the female will not surrender it.

 Parasites

 It is parasitized by Anphiira xinguensis, an isopode of the family Cymothoidae.
 This parasite is only known from Ossubtus xinguense where it lives in the gill chamber of the fish and develops a contorted morphology, presumably in response to its host's cursive ontogeny.
-The intestines are also commonly infested with Rondonia rondon, a nematode that possibly is symbiotic rather than parasitic.
+The intestines are also commonly infested with Rondonia rondoni, a nematode that possibly is symbiotic rather than parasitic.
 Black spot disease is found in most Ossubtus xinguense.